discordjs/guide/guide/additional-info/async-await.md

 client.on('interactionCreate', interaction => {
 	// ...
 	if (commandName === 'delete') {
-		interaction.reply('This message will be deleted.', { fetchReply: true })
-			.then(replyMessage => setTimeout(() => replyMessage.delete(), 10000))
+		interaction.reply({ content: 'This message will be deleted.', fetchReply: true }) .then(replyMessage => setTimeout(() => replyMessage.delete(), 10000))
 			.catch(error => {
 				// handle error